By Ashley Gilmour, clinical psychologist and therapist

 Ultimately, the best way to protect yourself from recurrent flashbacks is to engage in professional help with a Clinical Psychologist trained in treating PTSD and trauma.
 This is important as the flashbacks may be a sign that you are having a hard time dealing with the traumatic event; that the past trauma hasn’t been properly integrated by your mind and body.
 Therapy can help with this.
 Flashbacks can and do sometimes just stop happening without professional intervention, though they can tend to get more frequent and distressing, and thus more debilitating where for some people they end up not being able to leave their homes because of the triggers being highly present in their out-of-home environment.

-I am a clinical psychologist and certified therapist with understanding, empathy and extensive experience treating people who are suffering from PTSD and trauma.
+I am a Clinical Psychologist with understanding, empathy and extensive experience treating people who are suffering from PTSD and trauma.
 The PTSD experience can be an isolating and scary road without adequate and professional support.
-I am here to help , feel free to give me a call to discuss how I may be able to help you manage and reduce your flashbacks and other PTSD symptoms.
-You can contact my practice on 07 5574 3888, or send an email to [email protected].
+I am here to help you to recover from your PTSD or trauma.
+Call today to discuss how I may be able to help you manage and reduce your flashbacks and other PTSD symptoms.